 At the commencement of hostilities with revolutionary France at the beginning of 1793 Rainier recommissioned the Suffolk 74, and during July – August he participated in the Channel Fleet cruise.

-In the latter part of 1793 he was appointed commodore and commander-in-chief in the East Indies, apparently at the instigation of Gardner who as a member of the Board of Admiralty had some influence over the decision, and who had himself been considered too senior for what was deemed an unexacting station.
-Sailing initially under the protection of Admiral Lord Howe’s Channel fleet on 2 May 1794 with his broad pennant aboard the Suffolk 74, Rainier arrived at Madras in September, having at no time had recourse to touch land in the course of his voyage, which was considered to be a magnificent achievement.
+IIn the latter part of 1793 he was appointed commodore and commander-in-chief in the East Indies, apparently at the instigation of Gardner who as a member of the Board of Admiralty had some influence over the decision, and who had himself been considered too senior for what was deemed an unexacting station.
+Sailing initially under the protection of Admiral Lord Howe’s Channel fleet on 2 May 1794 with his broad pennant aboard the Suffolk 74, Rainier was detached with the East India convoy and arrived at Madras in September, having at no time had recourse to touch land in the course of his voyage, which was considered to be a magnificent achievement.

 On 1 June 1795 he was promoted rear-admiral, and on 26 August he assisted Colonel James Stuart in the capture from the Dutch of the safe harbour of Trincomale, his flag being aboard the Suffolk, Commander Robert Lambert, who had succeeded the late Captain John Doling after that officer’s brief command.
 Notwithstanding this success the inferiority of Rainier’s fleet, which represented a huge proportion of the older commissioned ships, prevented him from making any great impression on the active French.